THE IMPORTANCE OF USING SOCIAL MEDIA FOR SMALL BUSINESS OWNERS

 Don’t just promote your business.
 Yes, you can promote your business and services in a post or two each week, but mix it up with some different style posts, such as a blog containing tips and useful advice or video footage of behind the scenes at your place of work, or some interesting facts about the other members of your team.
-Being creative about the way you post - using gifs, videos, polls, quotes – can encourage more engagement, which will help your post be seen by more people.
+Being creative about the way you post - using gifs, videos, polls, and quotes can encourage more engagement, which will help your post be seen by more people.

 Engage with your followers

 Engagement is key to building up a loyal following.
 If someone has taken the time to comment on your post, always respond to it.
 It shows that you have taken the time to read their comment and appreciate them.
 Remember, the more engagement you have on your posts, the more people will see your post.
 This also works by commenting and engaging on other people’s posts.
 Just spending 15 minutes in the morning and 15 minutes in the afternoon, commenting and engaging on your social media platforms, will help raise your profile’s visibility, which, over time, will improve the engagement rate on your posts.